-AWARD CRITERIA AND KEY ELEMENTS LIKELY TO BE ASSESSED BY THE EVALUATION COMMITTEE Max.
-Score 1.
-Level of relevance of the proposal to achieve the call's objectives and credibility of the proposed approach to reach the objectives: 35 Overall quality of the proposal in terms of methodology for capabilities definition, implementation, integration and testing of the developed products Use of Return link capability - Use of Galileo signal to compute the position 1 Innovation of the solutions proposed 1 2.
-Impact in terms of economic and public benefits derived from the proposal: 35 Maximisation of the benefits to citizens by the immediate adoption of the results in the market Minimisation of false alert rate (e.g. cancellation function implementation) - Contribution to standardisation activities to further uses of Galileo RLS (e.g. remote in flight activation of ELT) - Coherent business plan for the commercialisation of the results of the grant 1 Credible and effective dissemination plan for the results - 3.
-Coherence and effectiveness of the work plan, including appropriateness of the allocation of tasks and resources: 30 Appropriateness of the management structures and procedures, including risk and innovation management Coherence of the work plan in terms of activities' definition, deliverables, schedule, effort - and cost, including justification of the resources to be committed Appropriateness of the distribution of the tasks among the proposed resources Maximum total score 100 iviaximum total score 100
+AWARD CRITERIA AND KEY ELEMENTS LIKELY Max.
+TO BE ASSESSED BY THE EVALUATION COMMITTEE SCORE 1.
+The relevance of the proposal to the objectives of the call, credibility of the proposed 40 approach, and innovation of the solutions proposed: Relevance and quality of the methodology for application(s) identification and selection 10 (preliminary version of deliverable (3)) 10 Relevance and quality of the methodology for requirements identification, design, development 10 and testing of the antenna (as requested in Sec 2.4) 10 Overall quality of the proposal in terms of completeness, level of detail and innovation.
+20 2.
+Impact in terms of economic and public benefits derived from the proposal: 20 Maximisation of the benefits by the proposed adoption of the results in the market for the 10 identified application(s) 10 Coherency of the business plan for the exploitation of the results of the grant (preliminary 10 version of deliverable (5)) 10 3.
+Credibility and effectiveness of the dissemination plan for the results of the grant in the best 10 interest of the European Union: 10 Appropriateness of the methodology of the dissemination plan (preliminary version of 5 deliverable (15)) 3 Impact of dissemination plan to attract visibility of results towards stakeholders 5 4.
+Coherence and effectiveness of the work plan, including appropriateness of the allocation of 30 tasks and resources: 30 The consistency of the work plan aiming at the maximization of the quality and 10 representativeness of the results.
+10 Appropriateness of the management structures and procedures, including risk and 10 management 10 The coherence of the work plan in terms of activities' definition, schedule, tasks, effort and cost, 10 including justification of the resources to be committed.
+10 Maximum total score 100